LongHPhan/Turtles-Hatching-Robot/README.md

   - ESP32

 ## Notice
 This project was completed during the Spring 2026 semester at Texas A&M University under the Turtle Hatchling Program.
+Due to unforeseen flaws of the robot, its final design was change to that of a forklift; we realize that the original idea was too slow.